How to Plan an Awesome Trip in 16 Easy Steps

 If you're traveling on a US passport, you are eligible for visas on-arrival in many countries, meaning you'll just get stamped in, or receive your visa when you arrive.
 But there are still some countries that require you to apply for a visa before you leave home.

 Australia, for example, is one you might not know about; they require Americans to get an electronic visa before they arrive.
-The European Union is planning to implement a similar e-visa system by 2025.
+The UK launched a similar ETA program in 2025, and the European Union is planning to implement a similar e-visa system by 2026.

 You definitely don't want to get to the airport and be denied boarding your flight because you missed a detail like this!